w3c/wcag3/guidelines/terms/text.md

 status: developing
 ---

-sequence of characters that can be :term[programmatically determined], where the sequence is expressing something in :text[human language]
+sequence of characters that can be :term[programmatically determined], where the sequence is expressing something in :term[human language]